chenbadream/INT-ACT/doc/training_finetuning.md

 ```
 This is the main command that runs the training with singularity.

-**If you are not using singularity** (e.g. running locally), you can remove the `singularity exec` line and just run the command inside the quotes directly in your terminal.
+**If you are not using singularity** (e.g., running locally), you can remove the `singularity exec` line and just run the command inside the quotes directly in your terminal.
 That is, remove everything before `"source ...`.
-If you do use singularity, please refer to your cluster documentation to understand singularity commands.
+If you do use Singularity, please refer to your cluster documentation to understand Singularity commands.

 Everything after `torchrun` is standard distributed training arguments.
 You can use ChatGPT to help you understand them.

 `--config_path config/train/pi0_finetune_bridge.yaml` specifies the configuration file for the training.
 We will explain the configuration file in the next section.

 You may notice the `|| scontrol requeue $SLURM_JOB_ID` at the end of the command.
 Together with the `#SBATCH --requeue` directive and `echo "Job restart count: $SLURM_RESTART_COUNT"`,
 this allows the job to be automatically resubmitted if it fails.
-This is to handle an unresolved bug that happens almost whimiscally on our cluster.
+This is to handle an unresolved bug that happens almost whimsically on our cluster.
 You can remove this part if you don't need it.

 ## Configuration Files Breakdown
 We use `draccus` to manage configurations.
-A

 ### Training Configuration
 [pi0_finetune_bridge.yaml](../config/train/pi0_finetune_bridge.yaml) is the configuration file for fine-tuning the $\pi_0$ model.